-- Incomplete Applications or Documentation
+Reason #1: Incomplete Applications or Documents

 If you are not financially eligible for Medicaid when you file, your application will be denied.
 Also, if you do not need the care yet, you will be denied.

-Medicaid will go back up to 90 days only as long as the applicant was eligible during that period, but not any longer.
+Medicaid will go back up to 90 days, only as long as the applicant was eligible during that period, but not any longer.

 Medicaid has strict limits on how much an individual, and if applicable, their spouse can have.
 Being even slightly over can cause one to be denied.
 However, with proper and careful planning, certain assets can be protected.

 An income trust is the only solution for being “over income”.
 Having the trust is only step one.
 An account for the income trust must be established and every penny that is over the income cap limit must go through this trust.
-If not, the applicant is denied for that month.
+If not, the applicant will be denied for that month.

 If not completed properly, and signed & dated by the physician, the Medicaid application can be denied.
 Filers should stop and fully review before sending in forms completed by others.